GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 Timeline of Landsat satellite and sensor availability.
 :::

-::::{dropdown} Timeline of Landsat availability.
+::::{dropdown} Timeline of Landsat availability
 As shown in the figure above, the Landsat satellites have data available for the following time periods.

 :::{list-table}